fvr-actuary-ds/cv/_sections/main.markdown

 ##### Atradius (Amsterdam) **April 2019 - Now**

 Developement and implementation from scratch of Solvency II and risk management processes with R, Shiny and Oracle.
+Building dashboards for tracking results and metrics.
 Improvement of the ORSA methodology and other related aspects of Solvency II.

 `R` `Shiny` `Solvency II` `ORSA` `Oracle` `SQL` `Implementation` `Risk Management`